-Imposter syndrome is not an official diagnosis in the DSM, but that doesn’t make it any less of a real issue that many people find themselves facing.
-Throughout my life’s journey, I have learned that there are three reasons that people feel like a fraud.
+Imposter syndrome is not an official diagnosis in the DSM, but that doesn’t make it any less of a real issue many people face.

 What exactly is imposter syndrome?